bertiewooster/bertiewooster.github.io/_posts/2024-05-01-Tautomer-Sources-Comparison.md

 but maintainer Greg Landrum [wrote](https://github.com/rdkit/rdkit/discussions/6997#discussioncomment-7893160)
 > [the new TautomerEnumerator returning fewer examples than the previous rules V1 is] not something I've noticed.
 The code change adds a missed case to the enumeration rule set, so at first glance you'd expect it to always produce more tautomers, but I suppose that could still result in a smaller number of tautomers in the end because of how the transformations interact with each other.

- National Institutes of Health (NIH) [CADD Group Chemoinformatics Tools and User Services (CACTUS)](https://cactus.nci.nih.gov/) also has algorithms that can be run on a [Tautomerizer web page](https://cactus.nci.nih.gov/cgi-bin/tautomerize.tcl) or with the package [CACTVS](https://www.cactvs.com/academic/) from Xemistry GmbH.
+ National Institutes of Health (NIH) [CADD Group Chemoinformatics Tools and User Services (cactus)](https://cactus.nci.nih.gov/) also has algorithms that can be run on a [Tautomerizer web page](https://cactus.nci.cactus.gov/cgi-bin/tautomerize.tcl) or with the package [CACTVS](https://www.cactvs.com/academic/) from [Xemistry GmbH](https://xemistry.com/).
 NIH's Marc Nicklaus notes that CACTVS has "many additional transforms vs. the ones we used in 2010 [for the paper cited above].
-This now includes numerous ring-chain and valence tautomerism rules, for a total of...120 rules" (private communications).
-We compare these two NIH algorithms to oura baseline, the new RDKit algorithm.
+This now includes numerous ring-chain and valence tautomerism rules, for a total of...120 rules" (private communications; rules are from Devendra Kumar Dhaked and Marc Nicklaus, "Tautomeric Conflicts in Forty Small-Molecule Databases" (2024) https://doi.org/10.26434/chemrxiv-2024-jzpw2-v2).
+We compare these two NIH algorithms to our baseline, the new RDKit algorithm.
 Because I couldn't install CACTVS on my computer due to CPU compatibility, I used the web site which has 86 rules, and Marc kindly ran CACTVS for a few structures using "exhaustive multi-step enumeration iteratively with all rules, until no more new tautomer is found (with a limit of 1,000 attempts)".

 So one purpose of this blog post is to empirically answer the question of which algorithms produce more tautomers, and particularly whether the new RDKit algorithm produces more or fewer tautomers than the V1 algorithm.